Rifushigi/zta-poc/README.md

 ## 🏗️ Architecture Overview

-This PoC implements a complete Zero Trust stack with the following components:
+This system implements a complete Zero Trust stack with the following components:

 ### Core Services
 - **Keycloak**: Identity and Access Management (IAM)